tingsh/tingsh.github.io/README.md

 ### Some stuff I'm working on

-An Engineer looking to transition to Cloud Computing.
+An Engineer looking to transition to Cloud & Devops.
 In my free time, I trade the financial markets.

 ```markdown
 Always Learning